espressif/esp-idf/docs/en/api-reference/peripherals/etm.rst

 .. list::

     :SOC_TIMER_SUPPORT_ETM: - Refer to :doc:`GPTimer </api-reference/peripherals/gptimer>` for how to get the ETM task handle from GPTimer.
+    :SOC_TEMPERATURE_SENSOR_SUPPORT_ETM: - Refer to :doc:`/api-reference/peripherals/temp_sensor` for how to get the ETM task handle from temperature sensor.

 .. _etm-channel-control: